Sickle cell diseaseSickle cell anemia

 Hydroxyurea may be a treatment option for select children at high risk for stroke.
 After at least one year of transfusions, children with abnormal transcranial Doppler loss findings but no imaging evidence of vascular changes otherwise may be candidates for this medicine.

-Patients should handle hydroxyurea with care and wash their hands before and after touching the bottle or capsules.
+People should handle hydroxyurea with care and wash their hands before and after touching the bottle or capsules.
 Household members who are not taking hydroxyurea (such as caregivers) should wear disposable gloves when handling the medicine or its bottle.

 Blood transfusions are often critical for treating sickle cell disease.
-Transfusions may be used either as treatment for specific episodes or as chronic transfusion therapy to prevent life-threatening complications Ongoing transfusions can also help improve height and weight in children with sickle cell disease.
-Normal hemoglobin levels for patients with sickle cell disease are around 8 g/dL.
+Transfusions may be used either as treatment for specific episodes or as chronic transfusion therapy to prevent life-threatening complications.
+Ongoing transfusions can also help improve height and weight in children with sickle cell disease.
+Normal hemoglobin levels for people with sickle cell disease are around 8 g/dL.
 Doctors will try to keep the hemoglobin level no higher than 10 g/dL after transfusion.Episodic Transfusions